Cricket Chirper - Laughing Locust

 Super Simple Craft - Frog Whistles

-Cut out the frog template (fun foam or heavy hardboard), cut a slit on the X and stick the whistle through the hole.
+Trace and cut out the frog template (fun foam or heavy hardboard), cut a slit on the X and stick the whistle through the hole.

 Children will blow on the whistle (from the back side), and the whistle will expand to look like a frog's tongue.